Canon 4000D vs Olympus E-PL8

 Review summary: Canon 4000D vs Olympus E-PL8

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 4000D and the Olympus E-PL8?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 4000D: